-$$P(T > c^B(\alpha)) \le \alpha + Cn^{-c}.$$ (30)
+$$\mathsf{P}(T > c^B(\alpha)) \le \alpha + Cn^{-c}.$$ (32)

-If $\mu_i = 0$ for all $1 \le j \le p$, then
+If $\mu_j = 0$ for all $1 \leq j \leq p$, then

-$$|P(T > c^B(\alpha)) - \alpha| \le Cn^{-c}.$$ (31)
+$$|\mathbf{P}(T > c^B(\alpha)) - \alpha| \le Cn^{-c}.$$ (33)

-Moreover, all these bounds hold uniformly with respect to the common distribution of X_i for which (12) and (29) are verified.

-Comment 4.2 (High dimension bootstrap CLT).
-The result (31) can be understood as a high dimensional bootstrap CLT for maxima of studentized sample averages.
+Moreover, all these bounds hold uniformly with respect to the common distribution of X_i for which (12) and (31) are verified.
+Comment 4.3 (High dimension bootstrap CLT).
+The result (33) can be understood as a high dimensional bootstrap CLT for maxima of studentized sample averages.
 It shows that such maxima can be approximated either by multiplier or empirical bootstrap methods even if maxima is taken over (very) many sample averages.
 Moreover, the distributional approximation holds with polynomially (in n) small error.
 This result complements a high dimensional bootstrap CLT for non-studentized sample averages derived in Chernozhukov, Chetverikov, and Kato (2013a) and Chernozhukov, Chetverikov, and Kato (2014b), and may be of interest in many other settings, well beyond the problem of testing many moment inequalities.

-Comment 4.3 (Other bootstrap procedures).
+Comment 4.4 (Other bootstrap procedures).
 There exist many different bootstrap procedures in the literature, each with its own advantages and disadvantages.
 In this paper, we focused on multiplier and empirical bootstraps, and we leave analysis of more general exchangeably weighted bootstraps, which include many existing bootstrap procedures as a special case (see, for example, Praestgaard and Wellner (1993)), in the high dimensional setting for future work.